apostrophecms-legacy/apostrophe-snippets/README.md

 A "widget" is used to display selected snippets in the context of a page.
 The standard widget for snippets is automatically subclassed when you subclass snippets, and it works well: you can pick your own pieces by title or pull them in by tag.
 But what if we want to add a new field to the widget editor, or change its behavior more significantly?

+#### Extending the Widget on the Browser Side

-Here's how to do it.
+Here's how to do it in the browser.
 Continuing with the "Stories" example above, we add this code to our constructor:

 ```javascript
 var superExtendWidget = self.extendWidget;